Admitted Graduate Students

 Two-Factor Authentication

-All WVU students, faculty, and staff must enroll in Duo two-factor authentication to access WVU accounts and systems.
+Two-factor authentication is an extra layer of account security, besides your username and password.
+All WVU students, faculty, and staff must enroll in Okta Verify to access WVU accounts and systems.

-If you experience difficulty with the installation or use of Duo two-factor authentication, please contact the ITS service desk at 304-293-4444 or visit the IT Help Center.
+If you experience difficulty with the installation or use of Okta Verify, please contact the ITS service desk at 304-293-4444 or visit the IT Help Center.

 Official Email/Records System